GigaZerstoerer64/download_stats/README.md

 ```
 This program allows you to see detailed statistics about repositories.
 To add new repositories, add them to `repos_config.txt` in a new line like this: "Repository Author/Repository Name"
+The output will be generated into `repos_stats.txt` in the current working directory.